 Our calculations only measure projects with a direct relationship to our finance or investment activities.
 If it is not possible to record 100% of the energy produced by the facilities we finance or invest in, we use estimates based on wind and solar indexes, if applicable, and exclude projects that are still under construction.

-It’s important to note that we include an attribution approach in our carbon disclosures.
+With our carbon disclosures we have applied the attribution approach.
 This means that we calculate avoided emissions as they relate to the proportion of our finance in a project.
-For example, if we are responsible for half of a project’s finance, we report half of the avoided emissions generated by that project.
+For example, if we are responsible for half of a project’s finance, we report half of the emissions avoided by that project.
 This attribution approach is a more accurate reflection of Triodos Bank’s responsibility for the greenhouse gas emissions of the projects it finances and is consistent with the PCAF methodology.

 The ‘Impact per customer’ calculations used throughout the annual report are based on a total of 728,000 customers at the end of 2020.